Private Property Complaints and Code Enforcement Services

 • The property was purchased after March 1, 2013.

-• The new owner does not intend to occupy the property within six months and up to one year.
+• The new owner does not intend to live in the property within six months and up to one year from the purchase date.

-• The new owner is not a government, non-profit or charitable entity regulated by federal tax law.
+• The new owner is not the government, or a non-profit or charitable entity regulated by federal tax law.

-• The new owner has not applied for City building permits within 90 days of purchase.
+• The new owner has not applied for building permits within 90 days of purchase.
+If the owner has applied for permits to fix the property within 90 days of purchase, it may be exempt from registration.

 • A Notice of Default was filed on this property against a former owner with the Alameda County Recorder’s Office at any point after November 13, 2006.